ufukkilicc/loclog/README.md

   - The system checks if the location falls within any predefined geofenced area using PostGIS's spatial functions (e.g., ST_Contains).
   - If the location is within an area, it is logged in the database with the corresponding areaId.
 2. **Geofenced Areas:**
-  - Administrators can create geofenced areas using the POST /areas endpoint.
   - Each area is defined by a polygon (a set of coordinates forming a closed shape).
   - These areas are stored in the database and used to determine if a user’s location falls within them.
 3. **Retrieving Logs:**
   - The GET /logs endpoint retrieves a paginated list of logged locations.
-  - This endpoint supports filtering by userId, areaId, and entryTime.
 4. **Retrieving Areas:**
   - The GET /areas endpoint retrieves a paginated list of geofenced areas.
-  - This endpoint supports filtering by name and sorting by createdAt.
 5. **Performance Optimization:**
   - The system is optimized for high performance and scalability, ensuring it can handle a large number of concurrent requests efficiently.
 ### Performance Optimization